pingcap/tidb-operator/en/deploy-tidb-binlog.md

     ```

     The `clusterName` and `clusterVersion` must match the desired source TiDB cluster.

+    The `initialCommitTs` is the starting commit timestamp of data replication when Drainer has no checkpoint.
+The value must be set as a string type, such as `"424364429251444742"`.

     For complete configuration details, refer to [TiDB Binlog Drainer Configurations in Kubernetes](configure-tidb-binlog-drainer.md).